chainer/chainer/docs/source/tutorial/glance.rst

 Mushrooms -- tasty or deathly?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's take a look at a basic program of Chainer to see how it works.
-For a dataset, we'll work with `Kaggle's edible vs. poisonous mushroom dataset <https://www.kaggle.com/uciml/mushroom-classification>`_, which has over 8,000 examples of mushrooms, labelled by 22 categories including odor, cap color, habitat, etc.
+For a dataset, we'll work with `Kaggle's edible vs. poisonous mushroom dataset <https://www.kaggle.com/uciml/mushroom-classification>`_, which has over 8,000 examples of mushrooms, labelled by 22 categories including odor, cap color, habitat, etc., in a `mushrooms.csv file <https://raw.githubusercontent.com/chainer/chainer/master/docs/source/mushrooms.csv>`_.

 How will Chainer learn which mushrooms are edible and which mushrooms will kill you?
 Let's see!